fx-giant/giant-documentations/visual/using-pie-chart.md

 - It is important to know that the pie chart is a simple chart that cannot handle data that requires 3 dimensions.

 - You want to make it as easy as possible for your audience to understand your data.
 If you have categorical data that can be easily shown using a pie chart, I recommend using it rather than a bar chart as it is easier for the audience to read.

+- If the data you want to show has more than 5 categories, you may want to choose to use a bar chart instead to showcase the given information.